bblodget/WordCommand/doc/specifications.md

 ## 5. Hosting and Deployment
 - **Hosting Platform**: GitHub Pages for static site hosting
 - **CI/CD**: GitHub Actions workflow for automatic deployment when changes are pushed to the main branch
+  - New workflow will be created for GitHub Pages deployment
-- **Testing**: Basic Jest tests for core game logic functions
+- **Testing**: Jest tests for core game logic functions
+  - Priority testing areas:
+    - Word generation and difficulty progression
+    - Collision detection between projectiles and words
+    - WPM calculation and scoring system
+    - Game state management
+- **Offline Support**: Service worker implementation for offline play capability (after core game is working)

 ## 6. Performance Considerations
 - **Target Devices**: Desktop and laptop computers with physical keyboards
 - **Optimization**: Canvas rendering optimization for smooth animations
 - **Storage**: Use of localStorage for saving high scores and game settings
-- **Offline Support**: Service worker implementation for offline play capability

 ## 7. Development Approach
 - **Version Control**: Git with GitHub repository
 - **Coding Standards**: ESLint and Prettier for code formatting
 - **Documentation**: JSDoc for function documentation
 - **Project Structure**: Component-based architecture with separation of game logic and rendering

+## 8. Word Lists and Data Management
+- **Source Files**: LoveToType JSON word lists will be vendored directly in the repository under `/src/data/`
+- **Data Optimization**:
+  - Split word lists by difficulty level into separate JSON files to load progressively
+  - Implement basic lazy loading to fetch higher difficulty words only when needed
+  - Target maximum individual JSON file size of ~100KB to balance load times and HTTP requests

+## 9. Scoring System
+- **WPM Calculation**: Calculate words per minute based on completed words in a rolling 10-second window, multiplied by 6
+- **Accuracy**: Percentage of correctly typed characters vs. total keystrokes
+- **High Score Storage**:
+  - Store entries as `{name, score, peakWPM, accuracy, date}` in localStorage
+  - Limit to top 10 scores sorted by total score
+  - Allow filtering/sorting by different metrics (WPM, accuracy)